North Sea-bred, European-campaigned.

 Three Belgian KEELFLEX boats travelled together to Palma in 2025.

-Three of the five Belgian KEELFLEX boats — ANDANTE IV, MORPHEUS, and XEKMATT — raced the 43rd Copa del Rey / ORC European Championship 2025 together in Palma Bay, the top-attended venue in the Belgian international footprint.
-A 60% intra-archetype cluster from a single national cohort travelling as a coherent unit to a European championship is an unusual concentration signal: Belgium's KEELFLEX grand-prix layer is small but structurally aligned, and Palma is where that layer consolidates.
+Three Belgian KEELFLEX boats — ANDANTE IV, MORPHEUS, and XEKMATT — raced the 43rd Copa del Rey / ORC European Championship 2025 together in Palma Bay, the top-attended venue in the Belgian international footprint.
+A single-national-fleet intra-archetype cluster travelling as a coherent unit to a European championship is an unusual concentration signal: Belgium's KEELFLEX grand-prix layer is small but structurally aligned, and Palma is where that layer consolidates.
 Three boats, one archetype, one event — the inverse of the single-boat-per-event dispersion pattern the rest of the Belgian international footprint shows.
-The Farr B designer board carries the largest single Belgian designer share at 12.5% across the macro fleet, with German Frers at 9.4% — a most-common signal rather than a structural monopoly, and the Belgian fleet reads designed by committee across at least six serious design houses.
+Farr Design carries the largest single Belgian designer share at 16.7% (9 boats) across the 56-boat fleet, with Johnstone R at 7.4% (4 boats) — a most-common signal rather than a structural monopoly, and the Belgian fleet reads designed by committee across multiple serious design houses.

 Fleet vs Race Composition Shift

-Belgium's national fleet runs AEROMAX 28.1% / KEELFLEX 15.6% / STEELFORM 15.6% at the macro level — a reaching-and-grand-prix signature across 36 boats and 32 classified hulls.
-The 8-event international footprint across Rolex Fastnet 2025, Rolex Middle Sea Race 2025, RORC Caribbean 600 2026, RORC Cervantes Trophy 2025, RORC Myth of Malham 2025, Ibiza JoySail, and the Copa del Rey ORC European Championship 2025 is dispersed at the single-boat level — except at Copa del Rey, where the grand-prix layer consolidates to a 3-boat KEELFLEX cluster.
-Belgium's race cohort reads differently depending on the venue: RORC-centric coastal events draw one BEL boat at a time, while Palma draws the fleet's KEELFLEX grand-prix tier as a unit.
-The national fleet's AEROMAX lead is the domestic and RORC signature; the Palma signature is KEELFLEX.
+Belgium's national fleet runs AEROMAX 28.6% / AEROBLADE 12.5% / GRAVITYRUN 12.5% at the macro level — a power-efficiency-led signature across 56 boats.
+The international footprint across Rolex Fastnet 2025, Rolex Middle Sea Race 2025, RORC Caribbean 600 2026, RORC Cervantes Trophy 2025, RORC Myth of Malham 2025, Ibiza JoySail, and the Copa del Rey ORC European Championship 2025 is dispersed at the single-boat level — except at Copa del Rey, where the grand-prix layer consolidates to a 3-boat KEELFLEX cluster.
+Belgium's race group reads differently depending on the venue: RORC-centric coastal events draw one BEL boat at a time, while Palma draws the fleet's KEELFLEX grand-prix tier as a unit.
+The national fleet's AEROMAX power-efficiency lead is the domestic and RORC signature; the Palma signature is KEELFLEX.
 Two different Belgium, one national fleet.

 Join the world's offshore racing teams.